-Okay, you actually can travel without these accessories but it makes life abroad sooooo much easier if you have ‘em!
+Okay, you actually can travel without these accessories but it makes life abroad sooooo much easier if you have them!
 Think about tossing at least a couple of these into your suitcase before you hop on that plane.

 Whether you’re wanting to spend a semester volunteering in Europe or just taking a week long vacation in Asia, these little pieces of technology make traveling lots easier.
-Seriously, I want to plan a trip just so I can try out a few of these for myself.

-- SD Phone Card Reader
+- SD Card Phone Reader